gotneb/ghibli_movie_site/README.md

 ## Motivation
-Studio Ghibli has a lot of beautiful movies, that has a strong and beautiful lore behind for each title.
-I truly got inpired by those I tried make something that tries to bring of _"what is watching a Studio Ghibli"_ feels like.
+Studio Ghibli has a lot of beautiful movies, that has strong girls and beautiful lore behind for each title.
+I'd truly gotten inpired by those and I tried make something that tries to bring of _"what is watching a Studio Ghibli"_ feels like.